jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-inline.md

 This is what makes the Spring Data *Repository* pattern so ideal.
 It is very flexible and has a highly consistent API across a disparate grouping of data stores.
-And due to that uniformity, it is easy to "adapt" the VMware GemFire `CacheLoader`/`CacheWriter` interfaces to use a SD Repository under-the-hood.
-Indeed, that is exactly what SBDG has done for you!
+And due to that uniformity, it is easy to "adapt" the [vmware-gemfire-name] `CacheLoader`/`CacheWriter` interfaces to use a SD Repository under-the-hood.
+Indeed, that is exactly what [spring-boot-gemfire-name] has done for you!

 We will circle back to the `resultKeyGenerator` bean definition after we